AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-04-learn-to-code.md

 ## Stop Wasting Money on Courses You'll Never Take

 Udemy, Udacity, Vertabelo Academy, Codeacaemy Pro, et al. What do these things have in common?
-They're predatory online platforms that target beginners who want their hands held or disillusioned working professionals who are looking to make a career change as quickly as possible.
+They're predatory online platforms that target beginners who feel overwhelmed or disillusioned working professionals who are looking to make a career change as quickly as possible.
 These platforms are everywhere, but I consider them detrimental to learning how to actually code because they rarely ever provide materials that are of a higher quality than free content that's readily available online.

 The biggest problem with these courses is the constant **hand-holding**&mdash;it's a disservice.
 Making mistakes, breaking your code, and learning how to debug all incredibly valuable experiences that will stick with you forever and ultimately make you a better programmer.
 Simply copying what an instructor does may help you develop muscle memory, but it won't provide you with the deep level of understanding that only first-hand experience can bring.